Disney Channel (Brazil)

-Disney Channel was a Brazilian children's pay television channel operated by The Walt Disney Company Brazil, a part of The Walt Disney Company Latin America and the Brazilian local version of the eponymous American cable channel.
-Launched on 5 April 2001, as a premium channel, it became a basic-tier channel in 2004.
-After 23 years, the channel closed on 1 March 2025, along with other non-sports Disney channels in Brazil.
+Disney Channel was a Brazilian children's pay television channel operated by The Walt Disney Company Brazil, a part of The Walt Disney Company Latin America and the local Brazilian version of the Disney Channel.
+It launched as a premium channel on 5 April 2001, and became a basic-tier channel in 2004.
+The channel closed after 23 years on 1 March 2025, along with other non-sports Disney channels in Brazil.

 History

-The Walt Disney Company was preparing the channel for Latin America as early as 1997, which also included the production of a dedicated Brazilian feed, initially scheduled to launch in 1998.
-As with the extant international versions of the channel, it had to adapt to local cultures and find local productions for each market.
+The Walt Disney Company was preparing the channel for Brazil as early as 1997 and was initially scheduled to launch in 1998.
+Like other international versions of the channel, it had to adapt to the local culture and find local productions.

-In the midst of a war for the exclusive rights of certain channels on DTH operators (DirecTV and SKY Brasil), Disney Channel began being involved in potential negotiations, after SKY's exclusive launch of PSN following the arrival of the HBO channels on DirecTV.
-By April 2000, no agreement had been officially reached between Disney and DirecTV, as well as localization problems, since Disney was not fully finished localization efforts for the channel.
-For cable, exclusivity chances were minimal.
+There was an ongoing disagreement involving exclusive rights on certain channels between satellite operators DirecTV and SKY Brasil.
+Disney Channel became involved in potential negotiations after SKY's exclusive launch of Panamerican Sports Network and the arrival of HBO channels on DirecTV.
+By April 2000, no agreement had been officially reached between Disney and DirecTV.
+It was unlikely to be an exclusive channel on cable.
+In addition, Disney had not yet finished the localization efforts for the channel.
 In February 2001, it was announced that the channel would launch its Brazilian feed on April 5.
-The channel positioned itself as a family channel at launch and planned to include more local content, which initially was set to three hours a day, planning to increase to eight or ten to maximize usage of local talent.
+The channel positioned itself as a family channel at launch.
+Local content was initially set to three hours a day, with a plan to increase it to between eight and ten hours.

 The network had a reciprocal agreement with SBT.
-In 4 November 2001, a version of Zapping Zone premiered on the OTA network, airing on Sundays.
-The reverse happened with Muito Mais Popstars, an extension of the Brazilian adaptation of the format that aired on SBT, with Disney Channel airing the program two days after the initial showing on SBT.
+On 4 November 2001, a version of Zapping Zone premiered on the over-the-air (OTA) network, airing on Sundays.
+The reverse happened with Muito Mais Popstars, the Brazilian version of Popstars, with Disney Channel airing the program two days after the initial showing on SBT.
 On 1 July 2002, a localized Playhouse Disney block launched, with the studio segments being filmed in Buenos Aires to optimize resources.
 On September 1, 2002, the channel aired a Rouge concert, the band that won the first edition of SBT's Popstars.

 Disney Channel left DirecTV in March 2003, after Galaxy Latin America entered Chapter 11 bankruptcy status.
-In order to become a basic cable channel, it was announced in December 2003, that Disney Channel would start carrying commercial advertising, at an event held in Buenos Aires by ESPN's regional marketing team for Brazil and the Southern Cone.
-On January 15, 2004, Disney Channel was restored on DirecTV; in line with its plans to become a basic cable channel, the channel was promoted to basic tiers.
+It was announced in December 2003 at an event held in Buenos Aires by ESPN's regional marketing team for Brazil and the Southern Cone, that Disney Channel would start carrying commercial advertising in order to become a basic channel.
+On January 15, 2004, Disney Channel was restored on DirecTV.
+In line with its plans to become a basic cable channel, the channel was promoted to basic tiers.